 According to Bruce D. Greenstein, the Chief Technology Officer for the Department of Health and Human Services (HHS), whose mother went through dialysis treatments for 14 years, “I saw almost no difference in how she was treated in the first year on dialysis and in the 14th year…there is not a lot of money being invested in this community.”

 That may soon change.
-Outset Medical, whose focus is “on bringing dialysis into the 21st century” raised $76.5 million last year to further its effort to innovate dialysis.
+Outset Medical, whose focus is “on bringing dialysis into the 21st century” raised $76.5 million in 2017 to further its effort to innovate dialysis.
 Their device, Tablo, is smaller than traditional dialysis units, can purify tap water rather than having to rely on purified water which “requires a massive amount of infrastructure at hospitals” and device setup is simplified.
 Tablo also includes “a touch screen which displays instructions, as well as education and entertainment content,” reported MobiHealthNews.